S$ 73 Find Cheap Flights from Southeast Asia to Malaysia

 • What are the most popular destinations in Malaysia?

-Based on KAYAK flight searches, the most popular destination is Kuala Lumpur (61% of total searches to Malaysia).
-The next most popular destinations are Penang (16%) and Langkawi (5%).
-Searches for flights to Ipoh (5%), to Kota Kinabalu (4%), and to Kuching (3%) are also popular.
+Based on KAYAK flight searches, the most popular destination is Kuala Lumpur (57% of total searches to Malaysia).
+The next most popular destinations are Penang (14%) and Langkawi (8%).
+Searches for flights to Kota Kinabalu (6%), to Ipoh (4%), and to Kuching (3%) are also popular.

-Top 5 airlines serving from Southeast Asia to Malaysia
+Reviews of the top 5 airlines flying from Southeast Asia to Malaysia

 Need help choosing which airline to fly with from Southeast Asia to Malaysia?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.